glaunay/mongodet/README.md

 ## Improvements to be done

 Mongod continue to run after the closing of the program, this will be corrected in a next release.
 A test mode is in developpment, it will allow to use front end and backend separatly.
-The backup system currently is activated every day at the same hour, we will soon ensure that this feature work only the days a change has been done.
-Verifications still need to be done on the client side.
-Finally, on the next release, a HTML tutorial will be implemented.
-The webpage will also display tooltips so the user will be guided on how to use our application.
+Other features still need to be implemented, for example it's currently not possible to download files or images on the application.
+Another feature that's need to be added is a correction of the fact that the reinit command doesn't work if the database is empty.
+All these features will be available in the next releases.